 The Capital Assessment amount is based on the total restoration project cost less the grants that have been received.
 The computation of cost is itemized beginning on page 4.
-The computation of cost is based off bid projects at Secord, Smallwood, and Sanford.
+The computation of cost is based off bid projects at Secord, Smallwood and Sanford.
 The Edenville estimate is now based on 100% design and has been updated to reflect the pricing received for the other three projects.
-The Edenville estimate in the Computation of Cost will be updated based on the bid receipt.
+The Edenville estimate in the Computation of Cost will be updated based on the lowest responsible bid received.
 The computation of cost contains a 9.5% contingency, necessary to address unanticipated project cost challenges as well as to manage the obligations set forth in Part 301 for the Edenville and Sanford permits.

 The Capital Assessment Computation of Cost includes a total project cost of \$364 million with a 9.5% contingency of $\pm$ \$34 million.
-This is a total construction range of \$330-\$396 million with a planning estimate of \$364M.
-The total project costs are offset by the remaining State of Michigan funds in the amount of \$180 million leading to a not to exceed assessment estimate of \$217 million.
-The total assessment range is estimated between \$150-\$217 million, based on the contingency that will be used.
+The total project costs are offset by the remaining State of Michigan funds in the amount of \$180 million leading to a not-to-exceed assessment estimate of \$217.7 million.
+The total assessment amount may be adjusted based on total project costs including contingency utilization or additional grants received which will not be final until 2026 when the projects are complete.
 These numbers have been refined and are in line with expectations set at public webinars on October 12, 2023, and December 6, 2023.

-Four Lakes Task Force Special Assessment District COMPUTATION OF COST

-Capital Improvement of Secord, Smallwood, Edenville and Sanford January 15, 2024 Special Assessment Hearing
+Four Lakes Task Force Special Assessment District COMPUTATION OF COST Capital Improvement of Secord, Smallwood, Edenville and Sanford January 15, 2024 Special Assessment Hearing